Sworzen1/Testing-Todo-app/README.md

 and methods like:

-- create, update, delete task,
+- create, update, delete task

 ### EXAMPLE: